equalsraf/ffcli/ff/MANUAL.md

 see see http://kb.mozillazine.org/Profile_in_use for more details.

 To list available browsers managed by ff, use the __instances__ command.
-The first part of the output is its listening port.
+The the output includes the listening port and optionaly a name and title.

 	$ ff instances
-	36089/
+	FF_PORT=36089: ""
-	2929/
+	FF_PORT=2929: ""

 You can open an URL with the __go__ subcommand in the browser instance 2929